 Lecce was the first city we headed to during our road trip through Puglia.
 We picked up our car at Brindisi airport and off we go!
-After about 1,5 hours driving, we arrived in Lecce, where we parked our car at a spot we were able to park for free (Via Giuseppe Petraglione) and walked towards the city to check-in (find the place we were staying at the end of this guide).
-We checked in, changed and left immediately!
+After about 1,5 hours driving, we arrived in Lecce, where we parked our car at a spot we were able to park for free (Via Giuseppe Petraglione) and walked towards the city to check in at Balbo Suits & Apartments.
+We checked in, changed, and left immediately!
 The sun was shining and it was time for some Aperol Spritz and something great to eat.
-Well, that’s something you can definitely do in Lecce.
-Curious what to do in Lecce?
-Here is an overview of what we did!
-Or well, more of what we saw as you can read everything about our favourite bars and restaurants here.
+Well, that is one of the top things to do in Lecce.
+Curious about what else to do and see in Lecce?
+Here is an overview of the best sights in Lecce.

 I’m a morning person.
-But while visiting Lecce, it’s definitely worth it to wake up a bit earlier.
+But while visiting Lecce, it’s worth it to wake up a bit earlier.
 You have the prettiest light shining through the alleys and the streets are relatively empty (we were there in COVID times, which did help of course).

-I personally liked this area of the city best.
-When coming from the city center and heading to Via Umberto I, the street with several great wine and cocktail bars, you come past the Basilica di Santa Croce, also referred to as the Lecce Cathedral.
+I liked this area of the city best.
+When coming from the city center and heading to Via Umberto I, the street with several great wine and cocktail bars, you come past the Basilica di Santa Croce also referred to as the Lecce Cathedral.
 In the evening, locals are hanging out on the stairs, which brings a great vibe to the cathedral and surrounding streets.

 Photo 1: Église Santa Chiara de Lecce

 Honestly, the city was so much more picturesque than I expected before visiting.
 This reaches from the sights and churches to catch the early morning light but look for additional photo opportunities as well.
 I loved strolling around here.